smuuf/primi/docs/language_reference.md

 - Array

 ### Bool
-This basic type represens a primitive boolean "truth" value.
+This basic type represents a primitive boolean "truth" value.
 Possible values are `true` and `false`.

 Example usage:
 ```